sardcat/PyBer_Analysis/README.md

 Urban Rides performed constitute nearly half of the Total Fares.

 Figure 2.
 Total Fares by City Type over a 4 Month Period

 ![h](analysis/Fig8.png)

+Figure 2 showcases a four (4) month break down of Fare data by City Types.
+Urban and Suburban Total Fares experienced an increase coming out of Janurary, while
+Rural routes opened with a small decline.
+All routes showed an uptick in Fares coming in to March, most likely due to spring weather; however Urban routes Fares then underwent mild volatility.
+Suburban routes began a noticable increase in Fares leading out of April.